Assistant Professor, Faculty of Science

 My research interests include the use of dynamical systems theory and mathematical modelling to analyse and understand biological systems, in collaboration with scientists from various disciplines.

-For potential PhD projects, see:
+I welcome any applications for PhD.
+For a few examples of potential PhD projects, see:

 The University of NottinghamUniversity Park

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs